 If you’ve ever worked out on an empty stomach, you know how light-headed you can get as soon as your heart rate starts to spike.
 But, on the other end of the spectrum, if you’ve ever eaten mere moments before your sweat sesh, you’ve likely experienced the intense nausea that often occurs as a result.
 Knowing that there are two very opposite ends to the spectrum, and understanding that it’s common to drink (water and shakes, of course) before a workout, the question remains: Should you eat before a workout?
 And, if so, what’s the magic time slot to do so to avoid any stomach upset?
 To determine that, along with which foods will help energize you most before a workout, we chatted with dietitians.
 Keep reading to learn everything there is to know about nutritional exercise prep.

 Should You Eat Before a Workout?

 Short answer: Yes.
-If you have a few more minutes to spare to actually read into the nitty-gritty of pre-workout consumption, check it out: According to Brooklyn-based registered dietician Shana Minei Spence (better known as the wildly-positive, anti-dietician dietitian, @thenutritiontea, on Instagram), whether or not you should eat before a workout depends on the type of workouts, time of day, and how your body responds to the type of food you plan to eat.
+If you have a few more minutes to spare to actually read into the nitty-gritty of pre-workout consumption, check it out: According to Brooklyn-based registered dietitian Shana Minei Spence (better known as the wildly-positive, anti-dietitian dietitian, @thenutritiontea, on Instagram), whether or not you should eat before a workout depends on the type of workouts, time of day, and how your body responds to the type of food you plan to eat.

 “In most cases, yes, you should eat,” she says.
 “But if you are going for a light stroll in the morning, you definitely will not need the same energy as you would if you were doing a HIIT workout in the afternoon.”